UNBREAKBUG/Metacrafters-Ethereum-Beginners/README.md

 ## Thanks Note

 Thank you for exploring the CustomToken smart contract.
 This project provides a practical introduction to token creation and management on the Ethereum blockchain.
 By engaging with this contract, you can gain valuable insights into the core functionalities of token operations and develop a solid foundation for more complex decentralized applications.
-Happy coding, and feel free to reach out if you have any questions or need further assistance.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Happy coding :)